Napoleon Bunny-Part: Home media

-Napoleon Bunny-Part is available, uncensored and uncut, on the Looney Tunes Superstars DVD.
+Napoleon Bunny-Part is available, uncensored and uncut, on the Looney Tunes Super Stars' Bugs Bunny: Hare Extraordinaire DVD.
 However, it was cropped to widescreen.
 It is also available on The Best of Bugs Bunny DVD, also cropped to widescreen.
 In 2020 the cartoon was re-released on the Bugs Bunny 80th Anniversary Collection Blu-Ray set this time presented in its original 4:3 aspect ratio.